DevLenin06/Stroke-Prediction-Model/README.md

 - Trained the model and validated it using cross-validation.

 ### 5. Evaluating the Model
-We assessed the model using the following metrics:
+I assessed the model using the following metrics:
 - **Cross-validation score:** 79.06%
 - **Precision:** 16.49%
 - **Recall:** 75.81%